 Years of Experience

-For those with five to nine years of experience, average earnings amount to $113K annually.
-Broken down by tenure, the largest share of Standard & Poor's employees (50 percent) have one to four years of experience and earn $55K per year on average.
+Average pay is about $113K per year for those with five to nine years of experience.
+Broken down by tenure, the largest share of Standard & Poor's employees (50 percent) have one to four years of experience and earn $55K annually on average.

-Residents of New York, N.Y. pick up paychecks that are higher than any other city — the median salary is around $100K annually; other top-paying cities include San Francisco, Calif. (about $66K) and Denver, Colo. ($56K).
-Within the company, workers earn the highest salaries (an average of approximately $105K per year) in New York.
+Residents of New York, N.Y. pick up paychecks that are higher than any other city — the median salary is around $100K per year; other top-paying cities include San Francisco, Calif. (approximately $66K) and Denver, Colo. ($56K).
+By state, the highest pay levels are found in New York, where the average Standard & Poor's employee makes $105K annually.

 Certifications and Degrees

-The highest-paying skill in this position seems to be SQL; individuals who report it as part of the repertoire have a median income of $98K annually.
-A skill that is commonly seen around here is Microsoft Excel; half deem it necessary for work.
-Data Analysis, Microsoft Office, and Financial Modeling round out the set of key employee skills.
+When it comes to skills, SQL seems to bolster pay the most; employees who claim proficiency also enjoy a median income of about $98K per year.
+A skill that is commonly seen around here is Microsoft Excel; approximately one-half deem it necessary for work.
+Employees also tend to know Data Analysis, Microsoft Office, and Financial Modeling.

 Benefits and Perks